technomancy/leiningen/TUTORIAL.md

     Ran 2 tests containing 10 assertions.
     0 failures, 0 errors.

-Because it must start a new process, lein test is not a good solution for a development cycle that involves running the tests often.
+Because it starts a new JVM process, lein test is not a good solution for test-driven development.
 For that you would either need to look into better editor integration (see [clojure-test-mode](http://github.com/technomancy/clojure-mode) for Emacs) or keep a repl open and call <tt>run-tests</tt> from there as you work.